omnideconv/omnideconv/README.md

 ## Installation

-There are two ways to install it, the long one installing all packages needed for all methods and the short one, installing only the ones for basic functionality.
+There are two ways to install it, the long one, installing all packages needed for all methods and the short one, installing only the ones for basic functionality.

 If the short install is chosen, the required packages for methods are installed when the methods are used.

 Install the CRAN package devtools and use it to install omnideconv from [GitHub](https://github.com/):

 ``` r